Applications for spring, summer and fall projects are now open. Apply here!

-Started in 2017, these grants can be used as seed funding to establish a project prior to applying for a CU Boulder Outreach Award or other external funding.
-For event, lecture or travel funding, review our office's Micro Grants program.
+These grants can be used as seed funding to establish a project prior to applying for a CU Boulder Outreach Award or other external funding.
+For event, lecture, or travel funding, review our office's Micro Grants program.
 If you are an undergraduate, see our Undergraduate Community-Engaged Scholars Grants.

 Community-engaged scholarship and outreach programs that are the most competitive provide clear evidence of how communities beyond the CU campus are involved in and benefit from the project and meet the following criteria:

 - Align with the campus definition of outreach and engagement

-- Involve audiences external to the CU Boulder campus, and especially those with less access to university resources (e.g. underserved communities, rural areas)
+- Involve communities external to the CU Boulder campus, especially those with less access to university resources (e.g. rural, black, indigenous, Latino, immigrant, low income)

 - Connect to CU Boulder scholarship (research, teaching or creative work)

 - Provide mutual benefit to CU Boulder and external community participants

 - Promote equity, access and inclusion for groups with less access to university resources